platformsh/admiral/README.md

 Admiral is an *incomplete* reference implementation for fleet management on Platform.sh using the [Platform.sh API](https://api.platform.sh/).
 It is not a fully functional application, but provides a documented example of the core functionality of a fleet management tool.

-While Admiral will be updated periodically, it is not intended as a deployable application as-is and will *not* be supported as such.
+> **While Admiral will be updated periodically, it is not intended as a deployable application as-is and will *not* be supported as such.
+As is, it entirely lacks user authentication so deploying it in a publicly accessible fashion is a horribly bad idea.**

 It has two recommended use cases:

 1) Use as a reference and inspiration to develop your own fleet management tooling.
-The code in this repository can then serve as a guildeline of the sort of operations that are needed and the error handling they will require.
+The code in this repository can then serve as a guilde line of the sort of operations that are needed and the error handling they will require.

 2) Use as the starting point of building a custom application for fleet management.
 In that case, you are welcome to fork the code and modify/enhance it as you need but should not expect to update it from this repository afterward.